Ubuntu 19.10 is due for release on October 17, 2019, and a crop of new features and neat changes are planned to ship

 Want to try the Eoan Ermine ahead of its stable release in October?

 Well, thanks to daily builds, you can!
 As “alpha” quality snapshots, these images are not intended for everyday usage.

-But for tracking development and testing they’re essential.
-Just download, install, and then keep installing updates as they arrive and, come October 17, you’ll have the full and final release.
+But for tracking development and testing they are essential!
+Download and install now then keep installing updates as they arrive so that, come October 17, you’re running the full and final release.